- About ROC full form

 Form 23AC (balance sheet) and Form 23 ACA (profit and loss)

-Company’s balance (form 23AC) sheet has to be submitted to ROC full form within 30 days of AGM (Annual General Meeting).
-In case, the AGM is not scheduled, the company has to e-document the duplicate of Balance sheet/Profit and Loss account (form 23AC) with the ROC full form within 30 days from the most recent day at the latest which the meeting ought to have been held.
+The company’s balance (form 23AC) sheet has to be submitted to ROC in the full form within 30 days of AGM (Annual General Meeting).
+In case, the AGM is not scheduled, the company has to e-document the duplicate of the Balance sheet/Profit and Loss account (form 23AC) with the ROC full form within 30 days from the most recent day at the latest which the meeting ought to have been held.

 Form 20B or Form 21A (Annual returns)